mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-03"></a>
 [Back to top](#top)
 ## KY-03 -- Rep. John A. Yarmuth (D) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-03)
-## Committees
-John A. Yarmuth is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $151,000 </b>in SC HEP grants.
 ```
 Institution                 Amount ($)    Start    End  Principal Investigator    Project Title
 ------------------------  ------------  -------  -----  ------------------------  ----------------------------------------------------------------------------------------------
 University of Louisville        73,000     2014   2016  Brown, David              Studies of Hadronic Physics With the BaBar Detector at SLAC and the ATLAS Detector and the LHC
-UNIVERSITY OF LOUISVILLE        78,000     2013   2014  Brown                     Studies of Hadronic Physics With the BaBar Detector at SLAC and the ATLAS Detector and the LHC
+University of Louisville        78,000     2013   2014  Brown                     Studies of Hadronic Physics With the BaBar Detector at SLAC and the ATLAS Detector and the LHC
-UNIVERSITY OF LOUISVILLE             0     2012   2014  Brown                     Contributions to Studies of CP Violation and Hadronic Physics with the Babar Collaboration
+University of Louisville             0     2012   2014  Brown                     Contributions to Studies of CP Violation and Hadronic Physics with the Babar Collaboration
 ```
 ## SC Contracts
 ```